Edgar Ætheling: Exile and war against the Normans

 William kept Edgar in his custody and took him, along with other English leaders, to his court in Normandy in 1067, before returning with them to England.
-Edgar may have been involved in the abortive rebellion of the Earls Edwin and Morcar in 1068, or he may have been attempting to return to Hungary with his family and been blown off course; in any case, in that year he arrived with his mother and sisters at the court of King Malcolm III of Scotland.
+Edgar might have been involved in the abortive rebellion of the Earls Edwin and Morcar in 1068, or he might have been attempting to return to Hungary with his family and been blown off course; in any case, in that year he arrived with his mother and sisters at the court of King Malcolm III of Scotland.
 Malcolm married Edgar's sister Margaret, and agreed to support Edgar in his attempt to reclaim the English throne.
 When the rebellion that resulted in the Harrying of the North broke out in Northumbria at the beginning of 1069, Edgar returned to England with other rebels who had fled to Scotland, to become the leader, or at least the figurehead, of the revolt.
-However, after early successes the rebels were defeated by William at York and Edgar again sought refuge with Malcolm.
+However, after early successes the rebels were defeated by William at York, and Edgar again sought refuge with Malcolm who happily allowed him asylum for his loyalty.
+It appears that Edgar married Malcolm's sister Margaret Canmore and the union failed to have issue.

 In late summer that year, the arrival of a fleet sent by King Sweyn of Denmark triggered a fresh wave of English uprisings in various parts of the country.
 Edgar and the other exiles sailed to the Humber, where they linked up with Northumbrian rebels and the Danes.
-Their combined forces overwhelmed the Normans at York and took control of Northumbria, but a small seaborne raid which Edgar led into the Kingdom of Lindsey ended in disaster, and he escaped with only a handful of followers to rejoin the main army.
+Their combined forces overwhelmed the Normans at York and took control of Northumbria, but a small seaborne raid which Edgar led into the former Kingdom of Lindsey ended in disaster, and he escaped with only a handful of followers to rejoin the main army.
 Late in the year, William fought his way into Northumbria and occupied York, buying off the Danes and devastating the surrounding country.
 Early in 1070, he moved against Edgar and other English leaders who had taken refuge with their remaining followers in a marshy region, perhaps Holderness or the Isle of Ely, and put them to flight.
 Edgar returned to Scotland.